MarceloBuch/Estudos-Python/README.md

 # English Version

-Welcome to the Estudos Python DIO repository!
+Welcome to the Estudos-Python-DIO repository!
 This repository showcases my Python studies and projects.

 ## Description📚